algorithmx/book/Golovanov.Chapter-07-all.md

 0 & 0 & J_{33}
 \end{bmatrix}.$$

 The coordinate system in which all the centrifugal moments of inertia of the solid are zero is called the principal coordinate system.
-The moments of inertia, \(J_{11}, J_{22},\) and \(J_{33}\), in the main coordinate system are called principal moments of inertia.
+The moments of inertia, $J_{11}, J_{22},$ and $J_{33}$, in the main coordinate system are called principal moments of inertia.
 The principal directions of the inertia tensor depend on the fixed point of the solid (that is, on the choice of the origin of the coordinate system).
 The central coordinate system in which all centrifugal moments of inertia of the solid are zero is called the principal central coordinate system.
 The moments of inertia in the principal central coordinate system are called principal central moments of inertia.
 The directions of the principal axes of inertia of the solid lie in the planes of symmetry.
 The origin of the principal central coordinate system is located in the center of mass of the solid.

 Let us find the principal axes of inertia.
-Let the principal moment of inertia \(\lambda_i\) correspond to the principal direction defined by the unit vector \(e_i = [x_i, y_i, z_i]^T\).
+Let the principal moment of inertia $\lambda_i$ correspond to the principal direction defined by the unit vector $e_i = [x_i, y_i, z_i]^T$.
 There are three possible cases of relations between the roots of the characteristic equation.
 The first case is when all the roots of the characteristic equation are distinct; the second case is when two of the three roots of the characteristic equation are equal and different from the third root; and the third case is when all three roots of the characteristic equation are equal.

-If all the roots of the characteristic equation are different (\(\lambda_1 \neq \lambda_2 \neq \lambda_3\)), then for each \(\lambda_i\) form the system of equations (7.11.1):
+If all the roots of the characteristic equation are different ($\lambda_1 \neq \lambda_2 \neq \lambda_3$), then for each $\lambda_i$ form the system of equations (7.11.1):

 $$(J_{11} - \lambda_i)x_i + J_{12}y_i + J_{13}z_i = 0,$$
 $$